-Dr. Ming Fu is working as a Marie Curie fellow in Experimental Solid State Physics Group, Physics Department of Imperial.
+Dr. Ming Fu has been working as a Marie Curie fellow (2019-2021) in Experimental Solid State Physics Group, Physics Department of Imperial.
 His research is mainly focused on understanding the intrinsic properties of quantum emitters and exploiting their emission control for quantum optical applications.
 His project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant.

 et al., 2018, Unraveling exciton–phonon coupling in individual FAPbI3 nanocrystals emitting near-infrared single photons, Nature Communications, Vol:9, ISSN:2041-1723